shostyn/sc2patch/README.md

 - Fixed some instances of "LE" appearing in map name
 - Warp prism mineral cost 200 -> 250 to match 5.0.6

-## Known Issues
-- Stop ability on shield battery disables autocast for Shield Recharge on 4.10.0
-- No localized strings exist for non enUS clients
-- No fade in on cloak animation from mothership
-- (Inhibitor zone flying doesn't exist in game data)

 ## How to apply the patch manually to a map
 https://www.youtube.com/watch?v=1dtGEkLXv3E